huggingface/lerobot/examples/advanced/train_act_pusht/train_act_pusht.md

-In this tutorial we will adapt the default configuration for ACT to be compatible with the PushT environment and dataset.
+In this tutorial we will learn how to adapt a policy configuration to be compatible with a new environment and dataset.
+As a concrete example, we will adapt the default configuration for ACT to be compatible with the PushT environment and dataset.

 If you haven't already read our tutorial on the [training script and configuration tooling](../4_train_policy_with_script.md) please do so prior to tackling this tutorial.

 Let's get started!

-Now, why don't you try running:
+Suppose we want to train ACT for PushT.
+Well, there are aspects of the ACT configuration that are specific to the ALOHA environments, and these happen to be incompatible with PushT.
+Therefore, trying to run the following will almost certainly raise an exception of sorts (eg: feature dimension mismatch):

 ```bash
 python lerobot/scripts/train.py policy=act env=pusht dataset_repo_id=lerobot/pusht
 ```

-That was a little mean of us, because if you did try running that command, you almost certainly got an exception of sorts.
-That's because there are aspects of the ACT configuration that are specific to the ALOHA environments, and here we have tried to use PushT.
+We need to adapt the parameters of the ACT policy configuration to the PushT environment.
 The most important ones are the image keys.

 ALOHA's datasets and environments typically use a variable number of cameras.
 In `lerobot/configs/policy/act.yaml` you may notice two relevant sections.
 Here we show you the minimal diff needed to adjust to PushT:

 ```diff
 override_dataset_stats: